LearnersGuild/curriculum-app/modules/Node-Input-and-Output/README.md

 # Node Input and Output

-In this module you'll learn several command ways to get data into your node program and several ways to generate output from your node program.
+In this module you'll learn several command methods to get data into your node program as well as several ways to generate output from your node program.

 ## Skills